rotexsoft/leanorm/docs/getting-started.md

 #### Fetching data from the Database via fetchPairs

-If you want to fetch key value pair from two columns in a database table, use the fetchPairs method.
+If you want to fetch key value pairs from two columns in a database table, use the fetchPairs method.
 A good example of when to use this method is when you want to generate a drop-down list of authors in your application where the author_id will be the value of each select option item and the author's name will be the display text for each select option item.
 Below are a few examples of how to use this method:

 ```php
 <?php